Google/Apple/Kindle/Kobo reviews on: “A plea to think differently in the digital world”

 The problem is that administrators and policymakers think it will all find its place and they just can stick to the old structures.
 That can’t go well for long.

 Steer digitization in the right direction.
 A digital society comes into existence with a totally different character than the classical society that everyone knows.
 Globalization and digitalisation ensure that the “real” and “virtual” worlds come together.
 And that “new world” functions completely differently than the traditional society.
 This requires other structures and rules, argues Peter Hagedoorn in his book The Fluid Society.

 The digitalization of society goes fast: everyone has an internet connection, robots take over work, automation leads to the dismissal of staff and we face cyber attacks almost every day.
 However, there is hardly any realization that digitalisation is turning the world order upside down.
 And this while the transition to the digital society is likely to become a more dramatic transition than that of the agricultural society into the industrial age.

 Freija van Duijne

 27 juli 2017

 The cover of Pieter Hagedoorn’s book immediately caught my attention.
 The title was described in watered-down letters with watercolour.
-A literal conception of the concept of liquid.
+A literal conception of the concept of liquid or fluid.

 The book provides an analysis of the transformation to a digital society.
 This analysis has been described more often, but Hagedoorn focuses explicitly on administrators of governments and international organizations.